 By agreeing to the terms and conditions on the entry form for Aspen Film's Shortsfest, the person or entity (the Applicant) submitting an entry (the Short) to Aspen Film's Shortsfest (ASF) acknowledges that s/he has read, understood and agrees to the following rules and guidelines:

 1. The Applicant is legally authorized to enter the Short in ASF, and the Short is not subject to any claims or litigation and is not threatened by any claims or litigation.

-2. Entries must be 40 minutes or under in length, completed since January 1, 2019, and submitted in one of the following categories: Animation, Comedy, Documentary, or Drama.
+2. Entries must be 40 minutes or under in length, cannot have premiered before March 2020, and must be submitted in one of the following categories: Animation, Comedy, Documentary, or Drama.

 3. To qualify for the Student Award, the Short must have been completed while enrolled in an accredited film or media arts course or program.